-Why haven’t we heard of this before?
+Why haven’t we heard of this laundry ball before?
 This could literally save me hundred of dollars!
 I had to see this for myself, a discovery that could be equivalent to wine (cause lets face it, wine is a miracle).

 This is my honest review of The Smart Klean laundry ball.

-Its so basic, it almost seems to good to be true!
+It’s almost seems to good to be true!